grafana/mimir/docs/sources/architecture/store-gateway.md

 ## Blocks sharding and replication

 The store-gateway employs blocks sharding.
-Sharding is used to horizontally scale query processing in a large cluster without hitting any vertical scalability limit.
+Sharding is used to horizontally scale blocks in a large cluster without hitting any vertical scalability limit.

 Blocks are replicated across multiple store-gateway instances based on a replication factor configured via `-store-gateway.sharding-ring.replication-factor`.
 The blocks replication is used to protect from query failures caused by some blocks not loaded by any store-gateway instance at a given time like, for example, in the event of a store-gateway failure or while restarting a store-gateway instance (e.g. during a rolling update).